FarihaRana/AlchemyAssignment2-week6/README.md

 ## Set Up

 1. Install dependencies by running `npm install`
+2. paste your api key in Metadata and ownerNFT file
-2. Start application by running `npm run dev`
+3. Start application by running `npm run dev`

 ## Challenge